tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 familiarity with basic socket concepts like binding, socket options, and common system error codes.

 Throughout this document, "Apple" refers to both macOS and iOS.
+"Linux" guidance also applies to Android.

 # Receiving ECN codepoints